 - Urban Research and Outreach-Engagement Center UROC

-Academic Coursework focused on the foundational knowledge and strategies necessary to succeed in public affairs careers:
+Academic Coursework.
+The following courses provide participants with the foundational knowledge and strategies necessary to succeed in a public affairs career:

 - Introduction to Policy Analysis (focused on the grand challenges)